PtFEM/NumericalMethodsforEngineers.jl/README.md

 ## Julia versions of NMfE programs

-More or less equivalent Julia versions of the Fortran programs described in "Numerical Methods for Engineers" by I M Smith and D V Griffiths to Julia.
+More or less equivalent Julia versions of the Fortran programs described in "Numerical Methods for Engineers" by I M Smith and D V Griffiths.

 Currently being tested on Julia v0.7-beta.

 No timeline is set to complete this work.

 Moved repository under the PtFEM organisation

+Initial release (v0.1.0) does not contain Symata examples.